 Each airline has its own rules and regulations.
 You can’t blame the Flight Attendant for following the policies.
 I have been blamed so many times for following airline policies, even threatened me that they would call the CEO or complain to the company.

 For safety reasons, mothers are asked to take their baby out from the bassinet during turbulence.
 It is also not allowed for passengers to pray in the galley or by the emergency door (!!!).
 The galley is for preparing foods and beverages.
 And emergency doors, well, are only used for an emergency.
 They can always pray on their seats!

 Again, based on my experience, flights less than 1 hour, passengers get sandwiches.
-For flights less than 3 hours, passengers get one full meal each.
+For flights less than 3 hours, each passenger gets one full meal.
 For flights less than 6 or 7 hours, passengers get one full meal each and a snack/sandwich.
 For long-haul flights, passengers get bar service and 2 full meals.
-For ultra long-haul flights like the US, Canada, South America, they serve 2 full meals, and anytime snacks in between.
+For ultra-long-haul flights like the US, Canada, South America, they serve 2 full meals, and anytime snacks in between.
 So you see, food service depends on the flight time.

 Don’t be shocked if your flight attendant offers you a rice meal on a Manila flight for breakfast.
 Filipinos like rice!
 Meal options vary depending on the destination.
 However, there are also other meal options available.

 Don’t blame the flight attendant for waking you up for the main meal service.
 Your body clock may be at night time, but it’s morning at your destination.
 They WILL wake you up to eat.
 Company policy!
 Plus you paid for it!